Owner Frequently Asked Questions

 - All of our clients are provided a weekly report which tracks calls, emails, showings, and showing feedback, in real time.
 This gives us the most accurate data about how the market is responding to our offer.

 - Some areas we will use the MLS if we feel it is in the client’s best interest.
 This provides additional exposure to agents in the area who may be working with tenants.
-The owner must offer an additional commission to a cooperating agent, if the agent brings a qualified tenant that rents the home.

 For tenant occupied homes, tenants submit a maintenance request via their online tenant portal.
 Our portal allows tenants to submit a work order request by providing a description of the issue as well as upload photos of the issue, when appropriate.
 Tenants can also track the status of their request online.